wailsapp/wails/v3/V3 Changes.md

 ## Drag and Drop

-TBD
+Native drag and drop can be enabled per-window.
+Simply set the `EnableDragAndDrop` window config option to `true` and the window will allow files to be dragged onto it.
+When this happens, the `events.FilesDropped` event will be emitted.
+The filenames can then be retrieved from the WindowEventContext using the `DroppedFiles()` method.
+This returns a slice of strings containing the filenames.

 ## Context Menus

-Context menus are contextual menus that are shown when the user right clicks on an element.
+Context menus are contextual menus that are shown when the user right-clicks on an element.
 Creating a context menu is the same as creating a standard menu , by using `app.NewMenu()`.
 To make the context menu available to a window, call `window.RegisterContextMenu(name, menu)`.
 The name will be the id of the context menu and used by the frontend.

 To indicate that an element has a context menu, add the `data-contextmenu` attribute to the element.
 The value of this attribute should be the name of a context menu previously registered with the window.